a2nfinance/starlancer/README.md

 ## How Starlancer is implemented

+To develop Starlancer, we follow these steps:

+- Research and select ideas.
+- Learn the Cairo and Starknet ecosystems.
+- Develop smart contracts.
+- Write tests.
+- Develop UI/UX.
+- Update smart contracts to improve UX.
+- Fix bugs.

+We use OpenZeppelin, Cairo, and Snforge for smart contract development.
+Additionally, we utilize NextJs, Redux, StarknetJs, and starket-react for developing the frontend application.

 As Starlancer operates fully on-chain, all logic is handled by smart contracts.
 Our focus lies on the smart contracts architecture: